otaviof/chart-streams/README.md

 ### `/index.yaml`

-Dinamically render `index.yaml` payload, representing actual Git repository data as Helm-Charts repository index.
+Dynamically render `index.yaml` payload, representing actual Git repository data as Helm-Charts repository index.
 Helm clients are frequently downloading this payload in order to check which charts and versions are available in the repository.